List of EastEnders characters introduced in 2003: Graham Foster

 On 5 November 2004, Graham appears before magistrates.
 After Little Mo gives her summary of events and her husband Billy (Perry Fenwick) defends her in his testimony, the court takes a recess.
-It is during this that Graham's mother Deirdre (Patricia Brake) approached Little Mo and Freddie and reveals that Graham has two daughters, Ella and Rebecca, from his failed marriage who he never sees.
-When Little Mo witnesses Graham verbally abusing Deirdre, she feels sorry for her while explaining that it reminds her of how her late husband Trevor Morgan (Alex Ferns) spoke to her.
-Once back in the courtroom, Graham lies under oath claiming that he sees his other children often, only for Little Mo's barrister to reveal it has been over three years since he last had.
-With this Graham gets into a rage from the dock, shouting at his mother knowing that she has informed Little Mo of this.
-He is eventually sentenced to eight years in prison.
+It is during this that Graham's mother Deirdre (Patricia Brake) approaches Little Mo and Freddie and reveals that Graham has two daughters, Ella and Rebecca, from his failed marriage, who he never sees.
+When Little Mo witnesses Graham verbally abusing Deirdre, she feels sorry for her, while explaining that it reminds her of how her late ex husband Trevor Morgan (Alex Ferns) spoke to her.
+Once back in the courtroom, Graham lies under oath, claiming that he sees his other children often, only for Little Mo's barrister to reveal it has been over three years since he last saw them.
+Graham gets into a rage from the dock, shouting at his mother and knowing that she has informed Little Mo of this.
+He is found guilty and sentenced to eight years in prison.
 Little Mo gives Deirdre her address and asks her to remain in contact.

-Graham last appears in January 2005 when Billy goes to visit him in prison after receiving a visiting order, which he requested.
-Graham goads Billy about not being Freddie's real father and points out Freddie has siblings, two sisters.
-He tells Billy that Freddie will probably look like him, and he is looking forward to seeing him when he is released in four years time, although has never made another appearance in the square.
+Graham last appears in January 2005, when Billy goes to visit him in prison after receiving a visiting order, which he requested.
+Graham taunts Billy about not being Freddie's real father and points out Freddie has siblings, two sisters.
+He tells Billy that Freddie will probably look like him, and he is looking forward to seeing him when he is released in four years time.

-Victor Duke

-Victor Duke, played by Ben Thomas, is the husband of Yolande Duke (Angela Wynter), who arrives in Walford when his wife has run away to live with Patrick Trueman (Rudolph Walker).
-He offers Patrick £10,000 to leave Yolande, then tells Yolande that Patrick asked for money to finish with her, and when she sees Patrick with the money Victor tried to tempt him with, she takes the money and leaves, saying she does not want to be with either of them.
-After Victor returns to Trinidad, Yolande returns to Walford with the money, to share it with Patrick.
-Yolande later divorces Victor.